 3. Based on your location, DoNotPay will immediately generate a formal demand letter on your behalf, with the most relevant state legislation regarding defamation.

 That’s it!
-You can expect a detailed drafted cease and desist letter to your cause, in an instant!
+A detailed drafted cease and desist letter will be ready to go in minutes!

 What Else Can DoNotPay Do?